Local dealership, United Way find ways to raise money for community virtually

 To say thank you, Greenwood Chevrolet in Austintown donated a car to randomly reward a lucky donor.

+This year’s winner of the Greenwood Extra Mile Giveaway is Joe Datchuck, who works at the 7/17 Credit Union.

-Ten finalists are chosen, five from United Way Trumbull and five from United Way Mahoning Valley and Youngstown.
+Ten finalists were chosen at random, five from the United Way of Trumbull County and five from the United Way of Youngstown and the Mahoning Valley.

 To qualify for a chance to be a finalist, individuals had to have donated at least $5 a week, or $260 for the year.

-The person who chooses the key for the car is the winner and can choose to take the vehicle, or $15,000.
+They are placed in random order and the person who chooses the key for the car is the winner and can choose to take the vehicle or $15,000.

+Last year’s winners had a chance to win a 2019 Chevrolet Equinox.

+The car up for grabs this year is a 2020 Chevrolet Trax.

 This year, they were unable to visit the showroom in person so the event was held virtually.

 “There is no substitution to actually seeing the family and the tears in their eyes.
-You know when they win on the showroom floor and enjoying a moment with the hugging the grandkids.
-There’s no substitution for that either,” said Greenwood.
+You know, when they win on the showroom floor and enjoying a moment with the hugging the grandkids.
+There’s no substitution for that either,” Greenwood said.

-To find out who the lucky person driving away with a new vehicle is, tune in to WYTV Wednesday night at 5 p.m.